 Just one day after the Act was signed, Boehringer Ingelheim announced that the U.S. Food and Drug Administration (FDA) had granted orphan drug designation to nintedanib for the treatment of mesothelioma.
 “The drug has shown promise as a potential treatment for malignant pleural mesothelioma in clinical trials to-date,” says Martina Flammer, Vice President of Clinical Development & Medical Affairs Specialty Care at Boehringer Ingelheim.
 “This designation is a validating milestone in its development.”

 Researchers at Boehringer Ingelheim are now recruiting participants for a large meso-nintedanib study.
 They plan to randomize 450 patients at 137 sites in 27 countries.

-Let MesotheliomaGroup.com help you locate studies that are actively recruiting for therapies such as nintedanib.
-These groundbreaking therapies could be effective in helping treat your specific type of mesothelioma.
-Call our Advocates toll free at 1-888-708-5660 for support or e-mail email@example.com.
+Studies may be actively recruiting for therapies such as nintedanib.
+These groundbreaking therapies could be effective in helping treat specific types of mesothelioma.

 Califf, Robert M., MD.
 "21st Century Cures Act: Making Progress on Shared Goals for Patients."
 FDA Voice.
 U.S. Food & Drug Administration (FDA), 13 Dec.
 2016.
 Web.
 25 Feb.
 2017.